 Melolo is the fifth biggest town and trading centre for the east of Sumba.
 It lies at the mouth of the river with the same name.
 In Melolo Savunese, Sumbanese and Muslims live peacefully together.
-The Japanese bunker relics north of the river are past.
-The landing stripe is a football place now.
+The Japanese bunker relics north of the river are a remnant of the past.
+The landing stripe is a football place now, and the former command center in the colonial style is now a conference center of the evangelical church.
 Everything is going to pretty slow here.
 In the evening, riders meet on the beach for a ride and horse care.
-On Saturdays is horse racing on the beach.
+On Saturdays at low tide is horse racing on the beach.

 From Melolo, the roads go south to Baing and west via Kananggar in the mountains to places at the south coast, or via Kananggar and Taramanu back to Waingapu.
 From Melolo you can reach many traditional villages.

 All these villages are located in the fertile delta of the river.
 Villages, which are always mentioned in guidebooks, are Umbara, Pau and Tambahak.
 Pau is certainly the highlight, but there are numerous other villages, which are also very interesting.
 The route to all these villages begins at the Waingapu road, just before the bridge over the Melolo River, and leads directly past or into the villages.
 You do not need an Ojek - within several hours walking you will have passed a good part of the river delta.

 In all the villages you can see stone sculptures.
 Women produce woven goods, less often Ikat.
 The patterns vary from village to village.
 In Melolo near the Phone mast is a gallery where the weavers' cooperative offers their goods at fair prices.